Shyam-Chen/Little-Books/README.md

 ##### ECMAScript

+* Babel - The compiler for next generation JavaScript.
-[TypeScript](./ECMAScript/TypeScript/README.md) - A language for application-scale JavaScript.
+* [TypeScript](./ECMAScript/TypeScript/README.md) - The language for application-scale JavaScript.

 ##### HTML5

+* Vue - The framework for minimalist and high performance client-side applications.
-[Angular](./HTML5/Angular/README.md) - A framework for scalable client-side applications.
+* [Angular](./HTML5/Angular/README.md) - The framework for scalable client-side applications.

 ##### Node.js

+* Fastify - The framework for fast and low overhead server-side applications.
-[Nest](./Node.js/Nest/README.md) - A framework for scalable server-side applications.
+* [Nest](./Node.js/Nest/README.md) - The framework for scalable server-side applications.

 ##### Linux

+* Docker - The container for lightweight, standalone, and executable package.
-[Kubernetes](./Linux/Kubernetes/README.md) -  A system for managing containerized workloads and services.
+* [Kubernetes](./Linux/Kubernetes/README.md) - The system for managing containerized workloads and services.